-Pour the batter into the prepared pans (about 12 ounces in each pan), over the cooked graham cracker crusts and bake for 18-20 minutes, until a toothpick inserted in the center of the cake comes out almost clean.
+Pour the batter into the prepared pans (about 12 ounces in each 6-inch pan or 15 ounces in each 8-inch pan), over the cooked graham cracker crusts and bake for 18-20 minutes, until a toothpick inserted in the center of the cake comes out almost clean.

 Cool in the pans for 10 minutes, then turn them out onto a cooling rack and cool completely.

 Wrap in plastic wrap and chill until ready to use.

 Place the marshmallows on a cookie sheet lined with parchment paper and sprayed with nonstick cooking spray.
 Place on the middle rack of the oven, and broil the marshmallows until golden brown on top, about 30-60 seconds.
 Keep your eye on them!